yxqsnz/.dotfiles-01/.github/README.md

 - [ZSH](https://www.zsh.org/) The Best shell
 - [Alacritty](https://alacritty.org) The hyperfast terminal emulator
 # Installation
-Just run `python dot.py`!
+Just run `python3 dot.py`!
 And done, all of my configuration is linked into your `~/.config`!
 # Other Screenshots
 ![Desktop](screenshots/fullscreen.png)
 ![Neovim](screenshots/neovim.png)